TheQueenofEverything/Mariana_developed_the_fantastic_Horiseon_Webpage/README.md

 Inside the CSS style sheet there are:
 - Notes on how the style sheet is organized, in sections.
 Inside each section there are subsections describing the code corresponding to each element in the webpage;
-- Comments when an issue couldn't be fixed/ unable to fix at the time;
 - Final Note